Klinika

 Klinika was a squatted self-managed social centre in Žižkov, Prague, from 2014 until 2019.
 It followed in the tradition of anarchist projects such as Ladronka and Milada.

 Occupation

 The building was first occupied in 2014 as part of a housing rights demonstration.
 It was quickly evicted.
 A campaign then began which resulted in the Finance Minister offering a one year rent-free contract, which began on March 2, 2015.
 When the contract was not prolonged, the centre simply reverted to being squatted again after a solidarity demonstration of 2,000 people.

-It then emerged that the owner, the Office for Government Representation in Property Affairs (Úřad pro zastupování státu ve věcech majetkových – ÚZSVM), was claiming the centre needed to be evicted because it was required for a different use, although no permits had been issued.
+In 2016 the owner, the Office for Government Representation in Property Affairs (Úřad pro zastupování státu ve věcech majetkových – ÚZSVM), claimed the centre needed to be evicted because it was required for a different use, although no permits had been issued.

 Activities

 Klinika was used by many different groups.
 It had a concert space, infoshop, library, bar and a large garden.
 Regular events included a community laundry, a creche, language lessons and solidarity events.